Biden, Bernie drop the gloves in foreign policy fight

 “Why speculate if Democrats would have gone ‘bananas’ over President Obama’s hawkish actions when evidence is plainly available?
 When Obama went to war in Libya without a congressional declaration of war, he violated the War Powers Resolution as he expressly understood the duties of the president (he explicitly stated so as a presidential candidate during a December 2007 interview with the Boston Globe).
 How many Democrats went ‘bananas’ when he sent the US to war in Libya?
 Sixty-one representatives with a (D) next to their name voted for Dennis Kucinich’s resolution calling for the US to leave Libya (87 Rs voted for the resolution).
 Hardly an overwhelming response.” – Michael Friend, Atlanta

-[Ed. note: I think many – if not most – Democrats in Washington actually would have preferred if Obama had actually take a more aggressive posture with Libya.
+[Ed. note: I think many – if not most – Democrats in Washington actually would have preferred if Obama had actually taken a more aggressive posture with Libya.
 And it was Libya that he reportedly cited to rebuff the broad bipartisan foreign policy establishment on enforcing the red line he had been pressured into setting for Syria.
 A big part of Obama’s presidency was trying to evade the very considerable pressures in his own party for a Wilsonian kind of internationalism – the Hillary Clinton model.
 Obama would have had plenty of backing in his party for a robust, NATO or UN operation and nation-building project in Libya.
-And many of the Republicans who backed the June, 2011 resolution you mentioned did so not because Obama was doing too much, but that he was doing too little.
-But it’s not hard to imagine what would have happened had Obama ordered a surpise targeted strike against Iran’s top general, triggering threats of retribution from a nation with a population of California, Texas and New York combined and one that for decades has played a central role in liberal foreign policy aspirations for the region.
+And many of the Republicans who backed the June 2011 resolution you mentioned did so not because Obama was doing too much, but that he was doing too little.
+But it’s not hard to imagine what would have happened had Obama ordered a surprise targeted strike against Iran’s top general, triggering threats of retribution from a nation with a population of California, Texas and New York combined and one that for decades has played a central role in liberal foreign policy aspirations for the region.
 It’s impossible to imagine Obama doing exactly as Trump in this case, but if he did, Democrats would most certainly have gone bananas.
 The “kinetic military action” in Libya, with its brutal yet still absurd secular dictator who was already substantially a Western client (bunga bunga parties and all that), was part of what was then still called the Arab Spring, imagined by many Democrats as the birth of liberal Democracy in the region.
 Iran was their long-sought partner in peace.
 I don’t mean to go on at your expense, Mr. Friend, but I want to make clear the importance of not being facile about foreign policy questions, especially for the purpose of scoring partisan points.
 Foreign policy is almost always the work of choosing the least bad options.
 It is almost always hard.
 It always produces unintended consequences.
 Pretending that there are easy or simple answers isn’t just unfair, it’s a great way to stumble into big mistakes.]

 “I totally disagree that Dems would have gone nuts had he decided to kill the terrorist.
 I have proof that they would have been just fine with it.
 Obama killed hundreds with drone strikes.
 He attacked Libya.
 He killed two Americans that decided to join ISIS by droning them.
 Dems never said one word.
 I'm betting had it been Trump that took out Bin Ladin there would have been more than just a few that would have lost their non-existent minds.
 If you truly believe that Dems would have decried Obama killing this thug then have even more reason to suspect your political thinking.” – Ron Lawrence, Saint Cloud, Fla.